| |

 • Take care of your shoes.
 When you buy, buy quality – they last longer and can be fixed.
 I have been walking only with Ecco’s shoes for maybe twenty years, and they do last long and are easy and inexpensive to repair by shoemakers.

-Open hand holding tiny scissors, yarn, and pins on the palm.
+Open hand holding tiny scissors, yarn, and pins on the palm to repair family clothes to save money.

 4. Be intentional instead of unplanned